neurospicydev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 15. Count That Word
 A bash script that displays the number of lines that contain the pattern "bin" in the file `/etc/passwd`.

+### 16. What's Next?
+A bash script that displays lines containing the pattern "root" and 3 lines after them in the file `/etc/passwd`.